 Please see the schedule

 Methology in Practice

 The course Research Design encompasses a mandatory ‘Methodology in Practice’ (MiP) week, which is intended to provide students with hands-on training in the ethnographic method.
-The MiP week will take place in October, and lasts four full days (including evenings) from Monday morning until Thursday evening, with two additional sessions on Friday at daytime.
-Typically, mornings will be used for short lectures in methodology and ethics, while afternoons will be dedicated to individual methodological exercises, which will be evaluated in the evenings.
-Further details will be announced early September.
+The MIP week kicks off with a mandatory plagiarism and authenticity test, at Leiden University.
+After that, the MiP week schedules a four-day stay in Amsterdam that will demand a full-time participation (Tuesday - Friday).
+Typically, mornings will be used for short lectures in methodology and ethics, while afternoons will be dedicated to individual methodological exercises, which are then evaluated in the evenings.
+Further details will be announced in early September.

 Mode of instruction